Alternative Names: Leaky Gut Syndrome, LGS, Intestinal Hyper-Permeability, Increased Intestinal Permeability

 The junctions between cells not only need to be 'tight' but the surface area of the small intestine must be large for normal nutrient processing to occur.
 Continued irritation and inflammation of the gut lining causes an even greater malabsorption by reducing the overall surface area of the lining.
 Even when consuming the healthiest of diets, inadequate nutrient absorption may compound the problem of having to deal with all these new foreign invaders.

-Candida albicans is a major cause.
-If you have Candida overgrowth in GI tract you also have Leaky Gut Syndrome.
-Candida overgrowth causes LGS : when Candida changes from yeast to fungal form it forms rhizoids, a root like structure, that breaks the intestinal walls.
-Even when you get Candida in balance and heal the gut, your food allergies will remain for a while because you will still have the antibodies to that food.
+Candida albicans is a major cause of leaky gut.
+A person with Candida overgrowth in the GI tract will also suffer from Leaky Gut Syndrome.
+When Candida changes from yeast to fungal form it forms rhizoids – root-like structures – that break through the intestinal walls.
+Even when Candida is balanced and the gut heals, food allergies will remain for a while because the antibodies to that food still exist.

 Stress.
 The intestinal lining replaces itself, on the average, every 14 hours.
-To replace intestinal walls you need blood and the first organ to lose blood during stressful situations is intestinal tract.
-If you experience a lot of stress, your intestinal lining will not regenerate and LGS becomes likely.
+To replace intestinal walls requires blood and the first organ to lose blood during stressful situations is intestinal tract.
+In those who experience a lot of stress, the intestinal lining will not regenerate and leaky gut becomes more likely.

 Hormonal imbalance allows Candida to proliferate, a primary cause of LGS.